rye761/fDict/README.md

 ###If you want to give it a try
 You will need to have mongodb, and all the dependaecies installed.

-Then use 'python fdict.py' assuming you have Python 3.
+Then use `python fdict.py` assuming you have Python 3.

 **Project status: partially complete, mostly usable, some sloppy code that I should look into making better.**